vipickering/vincentp/website/_posts/2013-11-11-my-mobile-application-process.md

 I have tried many ways in the past to manage this document and this largely depends upon the client, some prefer an on-line version, others prefer a Word document, the important point to note is that the client needs to actually interact with the document or the process falls down so I keep mine in markdown and convert to the format I need depending upon the clients wishes.

-Building a functional specification document can be daunting if you haven't done it before, so I have made available in markdown [my functional specification boilerplate][4] for you to use in your App creation as a starting point, remember the great thing about markdown is you can covert it to pretty much anything.

 <figure>
 <figcaption>Blueprint, my rapid prototyping objects for keynote</figcaption>
 <img src="/images/blog/2013-11-11/blueprint.jpg"  width="612" alt="a screen shot of my rapid prototyping software Blueprint"/>